Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Modern antibiotics for the most part have a wide spectrum of action, that is, they can destroy several types of bacteria simultaneously present in the human body.

-Acute prostatitis can be caused both by the causative agents of sexually transmitted diseases, that is, chlamydia, gonococcus, Trichomonas, and various streptococci and even E. coli.
+Acute prostatitis can be caused by both venereal disease pathogens, that is, chlamydia, gonococci, Trichomonas, and various streptococci and even E. coli.

-Each type of these bacteria reacts in a certain way to the components of antibiotics and the doctor's task is to find the optimal drug that will help to quickly destroy the pathogen and will not have a negative effect on the cells of the prostate gland.
+Each type of these bacteria reacts in a certain way to the components of antibiotics and the task of the doctor is to find the optimal drug that will help to quickly destroy the pathogen and will not have a negative effect on the cells of the prostate gland.

-Therefore, before prescribing an antibacterial treatment regimen, the patient must be passed.
+Therefore, before prescribing an antibacterial treatment regimen, the patient must pass.

-• To determine the causative agent of the disease, you need a prostate secret and a general urine test;
+• To determine the causative agent of the disease, a prostate secret and a general urine test are needed;

 • The degree of inflammation is determined by blood tests;

 Based on the tests performed, the doctor selects the most effective drug.
-Depending on the stage of the inflammatory process and the patient's well-being, the antibiotic can be either in tablets or in injections.
+Depending on the stage of the inflammatory process and the patient's well-being, the antibiotic can be both in tablets and in injections.

-The doctor also evaluates the ability of the components of the drug to penetrate the tissue of the gland.
+The doctor also evaluates the ability of the components of the drug to penetrate into the tissues of the gland.

-First of all, the drug is selected that quickly penetrates the organ and is retained in it in the required concentration.
-This treatment provides rapid elimination of inflammation and discomfort.
+First of all, the drug is selected that quickly penetrates into the organ and lingers in it at the required concentration.
+Such treatment provides rapid elimination of inflammation and discomfort.

 Injectables are usually stronger.